b-kwizera/alu-higher_level_programming/SQL_introduction/README.md

 10-top_score.sql: lists all records of second_table ordered by score descending showing score and name.
 11-best_score.sql: lists all records of second_table with score >= 10 ordered by score descending showing score and name.
 12-no_cheating.sql: updates the score of Bob to 10 in second_table using only the name field.
+13-change_class.sql: removes all records with score less than or equal to 5 in second_table.